Safety Instructions (ace, ace 2)#

 NOTICE – Voltage outside of the specified range may damage the camera.

 - You must supply camera and I/O power within the safe operating voltage ranges given in the camera specification.

 - Basler ace GigE cameras: Camera power supply via Power over Ethernet (PoE) must comply with the IEEE 802.3af specification.

 - Basler ace USB 3.0 cameras: Camera power must comply with the Universal Bus 3.0 specification.

 NOTICE – Using unsuitable lenses may damage camera components or the lens itself.

-Make sure your lens is compatible with the lens mount dimensions given in the Maximum Allowed Lens Intrusion topic.
+Make sure that your lens is compatible with the lens mount dimensions given in the Maximum Allowed Lens Intrusion topic.
 If you try to mount a lens with an overall lens intrusion that is larger than specified, you may damage the lens or the filter holder and the camera may not work properly anymore.